HenrySck075/PixelVid2GD/README.md

 only work in windows

-to ask something or my sanity or just want to friend (which is 90% not gonna accept since idk you), `Henry Spheria#8916`
+to ask something or my sanity or just want to friend (which is 90% not gonna accept since idk you), discord `henrysck075`